mr-bat/Joojle-Server/README.md

 npm start
 ```

-[Joojle-UI](https://github.com/mr-bat/Joojle-UI) was designed to take advantage of its server on localhost:3000.
+**Be Cautious!** [Joojle-UI](https://github.com/mr-bat/Joojle-UI) was designed to take advantage of its server on localhost:3000.
 You are free to change the initial port, but you have to change the codes in UI too.
 This dependency is maded only because our project was first created as a course work and then grew into a serious competant application.
 Excuse us because of this bad design.